 (09 31) 9 15 82

-The Rococo Garden is open all year round until nightfall (8 pm at the latest)
+The Rococo Garden is open all year round from 8 am until nightfall (8 pm at the latest)

 At the palace the exhibition "Es kommen immer Leit aus Würzburg und Frembde hierher …" on the history of the court garden is on display.